gaurav1780/comp1010practicalClassMaterial/week 12 - recursive data structures 2/practicalCustomBuiltLinkedList.md

 ### Question 4

 Add an instance method in class `CustomLinkedList` that returns the sum of all items starting at `head` in the calling object.
+The list should not be modified.
+That is, you can call it over and over on a given list, and every time, it will give the same result (until the list is updated in the client).
 Remember that the method has access to the instance variable `head` and can use it.

 ```java
 public class CustomLinkedList {